AymanAttili/Mastering-JavaScript-in-20-Days/Day10.md

     increment: function() { // 'this' here refers to the object runs it. function add1(){
         this.score++;
-    } // 'this' here refers to the global memory.
-And if I wanna make it refers to the object like above, I have to declare the function as an arrow function variable, or by run it by add1.call(this). add1()
+    } // 'this' here refers to the global memory. add1()
     }
 };